Table of Contents

 Siamese cats have been presented to dignitaries as presents for a very long time.
-When an American consul gave one to President Rutherford B. Hayes and his wife in 1878, they made their debut in the United States.
+When an American consul gave one to President Rutherford B. Hayes and his wife in 1878, they debuted in the United States.

 These cats are particularly well-known for being quite vocal—people occasionally mistake their loud meows for infants crying!